Spring Canyon Park 5k

 “You rode your bike to the race this morning?”
 Jance asked while I was about to sign in for the Spring Canyon Park 5k.
 “You still live in Hearthfire, right?
 I live near there, and it took me thirty minutes to drive here!”

-I might have well been inclined to drive here myself if it wasn’t for the misses.
+I might have well been inclined to drive here myself if it wasn’t for the missus.
 Kelly, you see, wanted to pedal here.
 It would augment a highly active past few days for her, which included two 1.5-hour Boot Camp sessions, three bicycle rides, and even a few miles of inline skating.

 Why such a flurry of exercise for this lady, whom just a couple months ago I’d basically had to drag out of her car while she clung to her car seat yelling “no, no!” in order to get her to run a Tortoise & Hare race?
 “I want to become a babe by summer,” she explained.